usegalaxy-au/Notes/Migration_and_Upgrade.md

 * Update TTL in DNS to 5 minutes to allow speedy change over of DNS as the new virtual machine will have a different IP address.
 [DNB 18-05-2018 Done]
 * Modify landing page for cloudman to contain outage information in a message box that's always visible to the user so that when galaxy is down users are informed.
 As the migration will take some time.
 We estimate about an hour. https://usegalaxy.org.au/errdoc/outage_index.html [DNB 21-05-2018 Done]
 * Sort out Email strategy for new usegalaxy.org.au server [DNB 18-05-2018 Done]
 * Ensure SSL certs will work on new server.
+[DNB - Will just deploy new certs on the new server after DNS changes]
 * Make sure job_conf.xml file contains rules for tool versions on new server.
+[DNB 22-05-2018 Done]

 ## Upgrade Steps
 These steps need to be performed in the following order: